francoismassart/eslint-plugin-tailwindcss/docs/rules/no-custom-classname.md

 By default the plugin will now look for any `css` files and ignore the `node_modules/` folder.

 Each `css` files will be processed in order to extract the declared classnames in order to accept them.

+### `cssFilesRefreshRate` (default: `5_000`)

+The plugin read and parses css files which can be a time consuming process depending on your files.

+By default, it runs the process if files were updated for at least 5 seconds (`5_000` ms) but you can increase this setting to enhance performances while reducing the update interval.

 ### `tags` (default: `[]`)